mehi-shokri/deside/README.md

 &nbsp;

-In order to implement the attack the ground from a nearby power socket is routed to an oscilloscope used as an ADC using a modified power cable (remember the disclaimer) which separates the ground wire for probing and includes a resistor between the two probe hooks.
+In order to implement the attack the ground from a nearby (same electric system within a reasonable range)  power socket is routed to an oscilloscope used as an ADC using a modified power cable which separates the ground wire for probing and includes a resistor between the two probe hooks.
 The current dispersed on the ground is measured using the voltage potential difference between the two ends of the resistor.

-With "nearby" power socket we identify anything connected to the same electric system within a reasonable range, distances are discussed in the results paragraph.

 In order to accomplish the measurement a "reference" ground is needed, as any ADC would need a proper ground for its own operation but at the same time the